Three Fuss-Catalan posets in interaction and their associative algebras: Some Fuss-Catalan posets

 This relation satisfied by $\GeneratingSeries'(t)$ between the first and last members of~\eqref{equ:enumeration_output_wings_avalanche} is known to be the one of the generating series of twisted $m$-Fuss-Catalan numbers (see~\cite{Slo} for instance). \end{proof} \medbreak

 By Proposition~\ref{prop:enumeration_output_wings_avalanche}, the first numbers of output-wings of $\SetAvalanche_\MapM(n)$ by sizes are

-The third and fourth sequences are respectively Sequences~\OEIS{A006013} and~\OEIS{A006632} of~\cite{Slo}.
+The fourth sequence is Sequence~\OEIS{A006013} of~\cite{Slo}.
 As a side remark, for any $m \geq 1$, the generating series of the graded set $\OutputWings\Par{\SetAvalanche_\MapM}$ is $1$ plus the inverse, for the functional composition of series, of the polynomial~$t (1 - t)^m$. \medbreak

-\begin{Proposition} For any $m \geq 1$ and $n \geq 1$, \begin{enumerate}[label={\it (\roman*)}] \item the set $\MeetIrreducibles\Par{\SetAvalanche_\MapM(n)}$ contains all $\MapM$-avalanches $u$ such that $u = u' a$ where $u' \in \max_{\Leq} \SetAvalanche_\MapM(n - 1)$ and $a \in [0, m - 1]$; \item the set $\JoinIrreducibles\Par{\SetAvalanche_\MapM(n)}$ contains all $\MapM$-avalanches having exactly one letter different from~$0$. \end{enumerate} \end{Proposition} \medbreak
+\begin{Proposition} For any $m \geq 1$ and $n \geq 1$, \begin{enumerate}[label={\it (\roman*)}] \item the set $\MeetIrreducibles\Par{\SetAvalanche_\MapM(n)}$ contains all $\MapM$-avalanches $u$ such that $u = u' a$ where $u' \in \max_{\Leq} \SetAvalanche_\MapM(n - 1)$ and $a \in \HanL{m - 1}$; \item the set $\JoinIrreducibles\Par{\SetAvalanche_\MapM(n)}$ contains all $\MapM$-avalanches having exactly one letter different from~$0$. \end{enumerate} \end{Proposition} \medbreak

 By Proposition~\ref{prop:irreducibles_avalanche} and by upcoming Proposition~\ref{prop:max_avalanche_hill_bijection}, the number of meet-irreducible elements of $\SetAvalanche_\MapM(n)$ satisfies, for any $m \geq 1$ and $n \geq 2$,